A new Canadian National Park Reserve on the international border

-A South Okanagan-Similkameen (SOS) National Park has been proposed in British Columbia with the Similkameen Valley as its centerpiece.
+A South Okanagan-Similkameen (SOS) National Park Reserve has been proposed in British Columbia with the Similkameen Valley as its centerpiece.

 With rolling hills of sagebrush grassland and sweeping valleys dotted with groves of ponderosa pine, the area contains rich natural and cultural heritage.
 The region is in the traditional territory of the Syilx (Okanagan) First Nation Indian Bands, one of the principal advocates of the national park proposal.

-Conservation Northwest strongly supports this national park proposal, and we’re working closely with First Nations and other partners in B.C. to help bring it about in a collaborative way that recognizes the interests of various stakeholders in the region.
+Conservation Northwest strongly supports this national park reserve proposal, and we’re working closely with First Nations and other partners in B.C. to help bring it about in a collaborative way that recognizes the interests of stakeholders in the region.

 - Learn more about the South Okanagan-Similkameen National Park.
-New life was recently breathed into the proposal by First Nations support.

 - Show your support for South Okanagan-Similkameen National Park on Facebook